averyrijos/logic/Theorems/Theorem: Λ-Invariance Convergence Theorem.md

 Without $\Lambda$-injection or regenerative morphisms, the only morphism types left in $\Phi_i$ are:

 - Invariance-preserving ($\Delta D_i = 0$)

-    *English translation:*
-    Transformations that do not change invariance density.

 - Invariance-degrading ($\Delta D_i < 0$)

-    *English translation:*
-    Transformations that reduce invariance density.

 **Step 2 — Existence of Degrading Morphisms**